-Apart from the dividend declared as disclosed in Note 7, no other matter or circumstance has arisen since 30 June 2019 that has significantly affected, or may significantly affect the Group's operations, the results of those operations, or the Company's state of affairs in future financial years.
+Other than the dividend declared on 6 August 2020 (see Note 7), no other matter or circumstance has arisen since 30 June 2020 that has significantly affected, or may significantly affect the consolidated entity's operations, the results of those operations, or the consolidated entity's state of affairs in future financial years.

-Note 33.
+Note 31.
 Share-based payments

-The Company has an Executive Performance Rights Plan which is provided for executives and other employees.
+The Company has an Executive Performance Rights Plan (EPRP) which is provided for executives and other employees.
 In accordance with the provisions of the plan, executives and employees are awarded rights to ordinary shares that will vest after a period of three years subject to the achievement of specific performance hurdles in relation to earnings per share (EPS) growth.
 There is no exercise price for the shares and the employees are able to exercise the right for up to two years following vesting, after which time the right will lapse.

-In the year ended 30 June 2019 rights to ordinary shares were issued which include performance hurdles requiring compound annual EPS growth of between 5% and 10%.
+In the year ended 30 June 2020 rights to ordinary shares were issued which include performance hurdles requiring compound annual EPS growth of between 5% and 10%.
 Under the grant, 50% of the rights are exercisable on the achievement of 5% EPS growth, 100% on the achievement of 10% EPS growth, and for the achievement of between 5% and 10% EPS growth the number of rights exercisable is calculated on a pro-rata basis.

-The expense recognised in relation to employee share rights during the year was \$102,250 (2018: \$280,480).
+The expense recognised in relation to employee share rights during the year was \$120,340 (2019: \$102,250).

-The following table reconciles the outstanding employee share rights granted under the Executive Performance Rights Plan at the beginning and end of the financial year:
+The following table reconciles the outstanding employee share rights granted under the EPRP at the beginning and end of the financial year:

-2019 2018

-Balance at the start of the year 207,375 177,621

-Granted 52,375 64,172

-Exercised (78,241) (34,418)

-Forfeited (51,258)

-Balance at the end of the year 130,251 207,375
+2020 2019 Outstanding share rights at the start of the year 130,251 207,375 Share rights granted under EPRP 61,508 52,375 Share rights exercised under EPRP (64,962) (78,241) Share rights forfeited under EPRP (11,970) (51,258) Outstanding share rights at the end of the year 114,827 130,251